 Mercia EIS Fund

-The Mercia EIS fund is an evergreen offer focusing on early-stage technologies from university spinouts and industry.
+The Mercia EIS fund focuses on early-stage technologies from university spinouts and industry.
 Mercia has an extensive commercial network across the Midlands, North of England and Scotland and makes initially small investments across the regions.
-Through its parent company Mercia Technologies, it then has the ability to provide later stage support to successful investments, offering what it calls a “complete capital solution”.
+Through its AIM-listed parent company Mercia Asset Management, it then has the ability to provide later-stage support to successful investments, offering what it calls a “complete capital solution”.

 - EIS offer with an SEIS option